Close

 The only all-male maximum-security juvenile facility in Cook County, Joliet housed three distinct populations: maximum-security-classified youth, juvenile technical parole violators, and juvenile parolees charged with adult crimes.
 The stark, institutional environment conflicted with the IDJJ’s rehabilitative mission.
 The facility closed in 2013 due to “budgetary concerns.”

-Of course, this place had a lot bigger problems than it budgets.
-In 2011, a male guard at the Illinois Youth Center in Joliet was sentenced to six years in prison for assaulting a 17-year-old in 2008.
+Of course, this place had a lot bigger problems than its budgets.
+In 2011, a guard at Illinois Youth Center Joliet was sentenced to six years in prison for a 2008 sexual assault of a 17-year-old.
 The Illinois Youth Center at Joliet will have more than its fair share of sex abuse lawsuits in the months and years to come.

 Illinois Youth Center Harrisburg